SysKitTeam/docs-spdockit/manage-sharepoint-permissions/manage-permissions-ribbon-actions.md

 ---
-title: Manage Permissions Ribbon Actions
-description: >-
-  This article explains how to use Manage Permissions ribbon to easily manage SharePoint permissions on the selected object.
+description: This article explains how to use Manage Permissions ribbon to easily manage SharePoint permissions on the selected object.
-author: Iva Novoselic
-date: 24/5/2017
 ---

 # Manage Permissions Ribbon Actions